November 18, 2020

 Fun trips around CO – class 5 whitewater rafting on the Colorado River and camping/hiking in Crested Butte with two of my #BFFs; rock climbing at Shelf Road, Boulder Canyon, and The Flatirons with awesome (and one very handsome!) new climbing partners

 2020 marks my second year of podcasting and interviewing some AMAZING people on The LeaderShift Show.
-The episode with serial entrepreneur Brett Black talking about his latest venture has been the most popular podcast episode to date.

 And here are the most-listened-to podcast episodes in 2020: